sydthomason/onlineSuitStore/README.txt

 Run the application server by entering the following command in the Terminal window: python manage.py runserver

-Run the server as Admin to add new Categories and Products to the database. http://127.0.0.1:8000/admin
+Run the server as Admin to add new Collections and Products to the database. http://127.0.0.1:8000/admin

 View the application in your browser and add and remove items to and from the cart.
 Place an order